 16 November - 1 January 2018

 Featuring Canada’s two-time JUNO Award winner, Old Man Luedecke and Australian folk festival favourite, Lucy Wise, Festival of Small Halls hits the Queensland roads this Summer starting in the hills of the northern NSW at Mullum Music Festival 16 November, then on to the Darling and Western Downs areas and all the way up to the lush rainforests north of Cairns before finishing up at Woodford Folk Festival, 27 December - 1 January.
-Tickets on sale soon.